OVERNIGHT ENERGY: Biden announces bipartisan infrastructure deal | DOJ backs Trump-era approval of Line 3 permit | Biden hits China on solar panels

-Category: Environment Hits: 2HAPPY THURSDAY!
+Category: Environment Hits: 27HAPPY THURSDAY!
 Welcome to Overnight Energy, your source for the day’s energy and environment news.Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin.
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. ...

 Read more https://thehill.com/policy/energy-environment/overnights/560153-overnight-energy-biden-announces-bipartisan-deal-on